fusepoolP3/p3-wp1-deliverables/d11-deliverable.md

 ### The Data Format War

 As mentioned earlier data is available in many different formats.
 In best case for the app developer the data format is standardized and well supported in ETL tools.
 Unfortunately this is rarely the case as every data user has his own, mostly proprietary data management tool or application for maintaining it.
 This can be well seen in the available datasets from the two provinces PAT and RET.
 There are a few standardized and semantically meaningful data sets in formats like KML[^kml] or Shapefile[^shapefile], which are used for expressing geographic annotation and visualization.
-In between that there are semantically still understandable XML formats, for example weather data[^weather], altough in a non-standard schema and using italian identifiers for the XML elements.
+In between that there are semantically still quite valuable XML formats.
+One example is weather data[^weather] about the province, altough in a non-standard schema and using italian identifiers for the XML elements.
 The vast majority of the data is available in semantically poor data formats like CSV or JSON.

 TODO insert stats here

 The terms "semantically meaningful" and "semantically poor" are indicators of how much work is needed to do something useful within for example a mobile application.
 Reading, or in app developer terms parsing data in a certain format is just the first and often the easier step.
-Once the data is in a structure the app developer can handle, she needs to figure out what the data is about, or in other terms understand its semantics.
+Once the data is in a structure the app developer can handle, she needs to figure out what the data is about, or in other words understand its semantics.
 This is where the real work starts and this is harder in semantically poor data formats like CSV and JSON, as the indication about what the field value really means is completely up to the one providing the data and if available, often hard to understand for others.

-By using the terms semantically meaningful and semantically poor we describe  the impact of these data formats.
-The application developer needs to go through many different steps to start doing something useful with this data: